austinmw312/rag-chatbot/notes.md

 - Should users be able to select specific documents to chat with, or will it always use all documents?
 - Supabase?
 -

+Git commands:

+# See commit history
+git log
+Press Q to exit

+# Reset to a commit (replace with desiredcommit hash)
+git reset --hard 06162cda88a57822817eb3c24edc5eb0a2d4c979

+# Remove all untracked files and directories to go back to exactly how the commit was
+git clean -fd